Laminate Flooring Rivals Hardwood

 Laminate flooring has become a rival for top choice in flooring.
-It is presently the most highly searched for flooring material on the web.
+It is presently the second most highly searched for flooring material on the web next to luxury vinyl.
 For many years hardwood was the unrivaled premium choice in the flooring industry.
 With advances in technology laminate has become in many ways comparable to hardwood.
 It is no longer just a cheaper alternative that only looks half decent from a distance.
 With it’s durability, affordability and it’s close resemblance to more costly wood and stone materials, laminate stands out as a most popular selection for both residences and business floors.

 In this article we’re going to cover everything you need to know about laminate flooring along with it’s main advantages including: